Rakin106/Rakin106/README.md

 Here you’ll find:

-Academic projects in AI, Machine Learning, and IoT
+Academic projects in AI, Machine Learning.

 Personal experiments with new frameworks, tools, and programming languages